List of Donkey Kong characters: Kremlings

+Historically, the Kremling population lived in the Lost World.
+The relationship with piracy is traditional since the time of the Kremling Kuthroats.
+Long ago, the Kremlings fought in the Kremean War against Brigadier Bazooka and his squadron.
+The Kremling Krew ascension turned the Kremlings into tough soldiers where they became technologically adept.

 The Kremling Krew is a powerful organization of evil Kremlings, led by King K. Rool, that antagonize the Kongs.
 This group is composed of commanders (Klump, Kasplat and Kalypso), strong bodyguards (Krusha, Kudgel and Klubba) and troops (Kritters and Klaptraps).
 Many different animal species (birds, mammals, insects, fish, other reptiles, etc.) reinforce K. Rool and his army.
 When Crocodile Isle is destroyed, the organization comes into crisis, with Kremling remnants building several bases in the Northern Kremisphere until they are regrouped by KAOS (which is K. Rool acting in the shadows).

 All the Kremlings are part of the Kremling Krew that antagonizes the Kongs with exception of K. Lumsy, who opens up levels for the Kongs in Donkey Kong 64.

+After an eighteen-year-long absence, the Kremlings returned to the Donkey Kong franchise in Donkey Kong Bananza, acting as enemies after King K. Rool is revealed.

 The Kremlings were originally conceived for a game called Jonny Blastoff and the Kremling Armada, an unreleased point & click adventure game that predated Donkey Kong Country.

 King K. Rool

-King K. Rool is a hot-tempered, authoritarian and baleful green Kremling who is the main antagonist of many Donkey Kong games and has been Donkey Kong and Diddy Kong's archenemy ever since Donkey Kong Country.
-His name is a pun on the word cruel.
-He is an unhinged pirate who builds various sophisticated inventions and is constantly switching personae.
-The despotic king of Kremlings, he constantly antagonizes the Kongs, referring to them as "filthy apes", "monkey brains" and "ludicrous lemurs" as well as frequently stealing Donkey Kong's banana hoard.
-His most distinguishing features are the tic in his left eye, his red cape, his gold crown and wrist bands, and his yellow belly or alternatively golden armor with an outie navel.
-His tail seems to change size or disappear completely between appearances.
-While overweight, K. Rool has huge muscles in his arms and he has proven to have enormous brute strength that matches (perhaps surpasses) both Donkey Kong and Chunky Kong in power.
-K. Lumsy is his younger brother.

-While K. Rool's crown-and-cape look has been his typical appearance since Donkey Kong Country, he takes on alternate disguises and personalities to battle the Kongs in other games: